Crews battling Black Hills wildfires hampered by strong wind

 NEMO, S.D.
 (AP) — High winds Tuesday hampered firefighters battling wildfires in the Black Hills of South Dakota that have forced the evacuations of more than 400 homes and closed the Mount Rushmore National Memorial.

 Three separate wildfires were burning near Rapid City, with the largest near Schroeder Road in the Nemo area.
 That fire has burned nearly 3 square miles (7.7 square kilometers) and has not been contained at all.
-Two smaller blazes were burning southwest of Rapid City, near Keystone, leading Mount Rushmore National Memorial to close through at least Wednesday, as well as surrounding roads.
+Two smaller blazes were burning southwest of Rapid City, including one inside the grounds of Mount Rushmore National Memorial.
+The monument, as well as surrounding roads, were closed through at least Tuesday.

 The Schroeder Road fire has crossed into two neighborhoods near Rapid City, the Pennington County Sheriff's Office said Tuesday.
 At least one home has been destroyed after “an intense structure fight," officials said.
 No injuries have been reported.